<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=191589654984215&amp;ev=pageview&amp;noscript=1">

 training and nurturing effective teachers

-it is clear that the educators in our schools working with our students every day are predominantly responsible for successfully delivering on the promises and commitments made to the science of reading. training teachers is key, but so is observing them, evaluating them, listening to them, encouraging them. they will be on a growth curve, just like their students.
+it is clear that the educators in our schools working with our students every day are predominantly responsible for successfully delivering on the promises and commitments made to the science of reading. training teachers is key, but so is observing them, evaluating them, listening to them, and encouraging them. they will be on a growth curve, just like their students.

 an article published in january by the national center on teacher quality (nctq) outlines five policy actions that they believe are critical to teachers’ success in this endeavor. these actions are mirrored in most of the recommendations and mandates made by states in recent years; however, some key phrases that appear in the article-–‘implement and sustain,’ ‘trained and supported’-–are worthy of consideration. nctq writes, “states that have seen elementary students' literacy rates increase have done so with a long-term commitment to improving teacher effectiveness. they not only changed reading instruction by bolstering teachers' knowledge and skills through initial adoption of strong, aligned, coherent policies, but they coupled these policies with ongoing support and financial resources.” might “ongoing support” allow for space and time to cultivate “deep understanding and belief in the approach”?